Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 The more he licked, the more nectar overflowed.

-「Haan, hnn!
-Ahnn… you’re… v, very good at it… I knew it, just as I expected you to be… you’re sexually aggressive, Yuu… and it makes me happy… Ahaan.」
+"Haan, hnn!
+Ahnn… you’re… v, very good at it… I knew it, just as I expected you to be… you’re sexually aggressive, Yuu… and it makes me happy… Ahaan."

-「Fufufu, as for me, I had never met a girl as lewd as you, so I was pretty surprised, though.」
+"Fufufu, as for me, I had never met a girl as lewd as you, so I was pretty surprised, though."

-「Amm, chuu… chuu, chuupa… Aah, I’m so glad that… I have a little brother who would accept me like you, Yuu, aaaaahn!」
+"Amm, chuu… chuu, chuupa… Aah, I’m so glad that… I have a little brother who would accept me like you, Yuu, aaaaahn!"

 Pressing his face against her secret place without paying attention to the fact that his face was getting wet with her love juices, Yuu stretched his tongue into her vagina as far as he could and then moved it around, gouging her inside.

 Even while letting out a moan, Sera refused to be outdone, and started to lick his penis all over starting with the glans.

-「Ahaan, soup is coming out… from your dick.
+"Ahaan, soup is coming out… from your dick.
 Amm… lick, lick, chuupa… so tasty.
 Hnn, ahn, hyaan!
 I, I’m being sucked!
-Ah… Haa… it feels so good!」
+Ah… Haa… it feels so good!"

-「Kuha, I feel so good too… Hnn… Ahhh!」
+"Kuha, I feel so good too… Hnn… Ahhh!"

 He felt the entire glans being swallowed.